20 Examples of Big Data in Healthcare and Key Improvements They Bring

 Figure 9.
 Annual deaths from alcohol, drugs, and suicide in the United States

-Using Big data analytics in healthcare, researchers and practitioners develop new methods of predicting suicide risk.
-For instance, Kaiser Permanente offered a study showing how predictive algorithms can help flag behaviors indicating a higher risk of suicide among particular study groups.
+Using big data analytics in healthcare, researchers and practitioners flag behaviors indicating a higher risk of suicide among particular study groups.
 Essentially, the experts managed to find out the risk factors indicating whether a person is likely to commit suicide or not.
-This evidence can effectively prioritize treatment and therapy for at-risk groups and help reduce suicide deaths.
+This evidence can effectively prioritize treatment and therapy for at-risk groups based on large data sets.

 Final Thoughts